moT01/strove.io/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/8fba023a-b05c-4825-a4cd-adecb3a87468/deploy-status)](https://app.netlify.com/sites/strove/deploys)
 <img alt="GitHub stars" src="https://img.shields.io/github/stars/stroveio/strove.io-client?style=social">

-Strove gives browser access to cloud with all major Linux-available programming languages and tools such as Python and git.
+Strove gives browser access to cloud with all major Linux-supported programming languages and tools such as Python and git.
 You can now work on your projects from any computer you want.
 Naturally, we made Strove with Strove as well
 ### [Edit source code](https://strove.io/#https://github.com/stroveio/strove.io-client)

 or, visit our website